illarionov/wasi-emscripten-host/website/docs/Integration/Chicory.md

 # Chicory Integration

 [Chicory] is a zero-dependency, pure Java WebAssembly runtime.

 Key Features:

 - Compatible with Android API 33+ and JVM JDK 17+.
 - Simple JVM-only runtime with minimal dependencies.
 - Supports single-threaded execution only.

-This integration allows you to run WebAssembly binaries using the Emscripten and WASI Preview 1 APIs on the JVM with Chicory.
+This integration allows you to run WebAssembly binaries that use either WASI Preview 1 or Emscripten functions on the JVM with Chicory.

-The runtime is actively developed, and its public interfaces are subject to frequent changes.
-Our integration is compatible with version **[0.0.12][Chicory_version]** of Chicory.
+Compatible with version **[1.0.0][Chicory_version]** of Chicory.

+## WASI Preview 1 Bindings Integration

+Check [WASI Preview 1](../WASIP1) to see the limitations of the WASI P1 implementation.

-## Installation
+### Installation

 Add the required dependencies: